idrinth-thalui/core/dialogue/location-type/IdrinthFollowerDialoguePlaceTypeWildernessdle.md

 - Here I do not get all those contempt looks.
 - Do you smell that?
 The sweet scent of wildflowers.
 - Just stand still for a moment and listen to the birds singing their songs.
-- Being away from the main roads is risky, but worthwile.
+- Being away from the main roads is risky, but worthwhile.
 - Some roads are frequented by the Thalmor.
 I prefer not to run into them.
 - There is no bad weather.
 Only bad preparation.
 - What do you prefer?
 Grassy plains or deep woods?
+- What a view...
+- You heard that, too?
+- Ah, take in this scenery...
+- Smells better than any town.